karatelabs/karate/README.md

 ### JavaScript Sign-In Example

 The code below does the _exact_ same thing as the [sign-in example above](#calling-other-feature-files).
-But this is just for illustrative purposes, because as long as you only need to make HTTP calls, you are much better off using Karate-script in the form of a re-usable `*.feature` file.
+But this is just for illustrative purposes, because if you only need to make HTTP calls, you are much better off using Karate-script in the form of a way more concise, simpler and re-usable `*.feature` file.

 ```javascript
 function(credentials) {